 1 cup minus 2 tablespoons all-purpose flour + 2 tablespoons cornstarch

 Then I sifted this flour + cornstarch mixture 5 times with a fine mesh strainer.

-Luckily, since cake flour is refined and bleached it will keep in your pantry for a long time.
+Luckily, since cake flour is refined and bleached, it will keep in your pantry for a long time.
+If stored in a cool and consistently dry and airtight place, it should last at least 6 months if not up to a year.
 So why not have some on hand for those few recipes that use it so you can really take your baking to that next level?